What if I am liable to tax in two countries on the same income?

 It is also possible for there to be more than two countries involved, for example a national of one country may be living in the UK and have foreign income from a second country.

-You should finally be aware that some countries do not have a double tax treaty with the UK.
+You should finally be aware that some countries, such as Brazil, do not have a double tax treaty with the UK.
 If that is the case, you may still be able to claim unilateral tax relief in respect of the foreign tax you have paid.

 You will probably need to seek some professional advice if you find yourself in a ‘double taxation’ situation.